OUT-OF-GAMUT COLORS (Or Colors That Don't Come Through Well in Photography)

 Of course, this is not quite as easy as it seems.
 A center of interest is most often the place in a painting that has the most contrast (brightest lights and darkest darks), the most intense colors, and the highest detail.
 So, you could have a landscape painting in which a patch of light on a cliff is the most vibrant spot and the figures are a distraction, unless the figures are purposefully made less vibrant or detailed.
 So, orchestration of the composition must still take place when adding figures to a landscape. .

-In this Edgar Payne landscape painting, the figures do not draw the eye but are added simply to show the immensity of the landscape around them.
+In this Edgar Payne landscape painting, the figures do not draw your eye (because they are a part of the shadow shape) but are added simply to show the immensity of the landscape around them.
 The true center of interest is the light and shadow on the cliffs.
 Notice how the row of horses draws your eyes back towards the cliffs.

 Edgar Payne - Unknown Title